Port Orleans Resort Room Rates

 - Magic Bands are no longer provided as a complimentary perk to resort guests, but you can still purchase them if you wish.

-- Theme park shopping package delivery back to the Resort is no longer available.
+- Theme park shopping package delivery back to the Resort is still not available.

 - The free ‘FastPass+’ park ride reservation system was withdrawn, and when it returned it had been replaced with a less flexible paid service called Genie+, costing a variable daily amount starting at around $15/day per person.

-One positive note amongst all this unfortunate nickel'n'diming is that the $20/night guest car parking fee, which was actually introduced a few years prior to the COVID closures, has been withdrawn as of January 2023.
-Car parking is once again free for Resort guests — and it still includes free parking at the theme parks.
+- As from January 2023, the $20/night guest car parking fee which was introduced a few years prior to the COVID closures, has been withdrawn.
+Overight guest car parking is once again free for resort guests — and it still includes free parking at the theme parks.

 Notes: